Gold Coast Suns: 2024 and beyond: Damien Hardwick

-Stadium
+In that same season, Gold Coast finished seventh on the ladder and therefore qualified for the AFL finals for the first time in their history.
+In the elimination final, they defeated by one point at Optus Stadium, with retiring veteran David Swallow kicking the match-winning behind in the dying stages.
+They then lost to the Brisbane Lions by 53 points in a historic QClash semi-final, being the first Finals QClash.

+Home ground

 Gold Coast began playing at Carrara Stadium in their foundation year of 2009.
 Although the ground had existed since 1987, the Gold Coast Football Club's establishment in late 2008 prompted the club to use the stadium as their home ground during the 2009 TAC Cup.
 The ground opened in 1987 and was used by the Brisbane Bears for the first six years of existence and was later used by the North Melbourne Kangaroos and several professional Rugby league teams.

 The insufficient and outdated facilities at Carrara Stadium led to the Australian Football League investigating several stadium options for the Gold Coast's inaugural AFL season in 2011.
 A new $172 million stadium in Helensvale was a strongly considered option.
 The AFL eventually brokered a deal with the Gold Coast City Council and the Queensland Government to redevelop Carrara Stadium.
 The $144.2 million upgrade would increase the stadium capacity to 25,000.

 Construction for the redevelopment of Carrara Stadium began in December 2009 and the Gold Coast was required to find a new home ground for the 2010 VFL season.
 The team shared their games among local grounds Fankhauser Reserve, H & A Oval and Cooke-Murphy Oval.
 The redevelopment ran into the 2011 AFL season and the Gold Coast were again required to find a temporary home ground.
 The Suns elected to use the Gabba for their first three home games of the 2011 season.

 The redeveloped Carrara Stadium (commercially known as Metricon Stadium) was officially opened on 22 May 2011 by Queensland Premier Anna Bligh.
 Six days later, the Gold Coast Suns hosted their first home match at the redeveloped Carrara Stadium against the Geelong Cats.
 Two months later, the Suns attracted the largest crowd ever at the Carrara Stadium in a game against Collingwood that attracted an attendance of 23,302, a record was broken in round 16 of 2014 when 24,032 also attended against Collingwood.